socialmannet/socialman-wordpress-plugin/readme.txt

 * Sign in with Steam
 * Follow on Twitch
 * Sign in with Twitch
 * Subscribe on Twitch
+* Sign in with Mixer
+* Follow on Mixer
+* Subscribe on Mixer
+* Sign in with Pinterest
+* Follow on Pinterest
-* Share photo on Twitter
+* Pin it on Pinterest
 * Share on VKontakte
-* Comment on YouTube video
-* Subscribe on YouTube
-* Watch video on YouTube
+* Share photo on VKontakte
+* Download app
 * Download app on the App Store
-* Download app
 * Download app on Google Play
-* Select a photo from your Instagram
-* Follow on Pinterest
-* Pin it on Pinterest
-* Share photo on VKontakte
 * Restrict access by location
+* Custom landing page backgrounds
+* Custom welcome emails
+* Remove Socialman branding
 * Detailed analytics

 [Check the full list of our features here](https://socialman.net/features/).